Indigo Alpine Guides

 Wrangell St. Elias National Park is the largest protected wilderness on earth.
 It’s arguably the most striking park in Alaska.
 And we’re headed right into the middle of it.
 Perhaps no itinerary has ever endeavored to take in the park so in depth in so little time.
 On this expedition we’ll traverse the park by foot and by plane, taking in the macro views from the sky and noticing the smallest flowers on foot.

 Each day we’ll go out for beautiful long hikes and each evening return to a warm meal in camp.
-Our basecamp will be well outfitted with good food, excellent tents, and a dedicated camp chef.
+Our basecamp will be well outfitted with good food, excellent tents, and a basecamp dome tent and chairs to keep us protected and comfortable during any rough weather.

 Each year we change our basecamps to minimize impact — but you can be sure we’ve chosen a place you’ll never forget.
 Whether we’re right next to a massive glacier, or on a wide plateau overlooking 16,000 ft peaks, you’ll have plenty to take in.
 We choose our spots based on beauty and accessibility to long exciting hikes.